 01 of 10

-Bedding made from wood comes in different forms, sizes, types of wood, and even colors.
+Bedding made from wood comes in different forms, sizes, types, and even colors.
 The most common types of wood used to make bedding are pine, cedar, Douglas fir, aspen, and cypress.
 It can come in the form of shavings, pellets, and chips.
+Veterinarians warn away from using pine and cedar as the smell can irritate the respiratory tracts of the animals living in it.

 Wood beddings are best for arboreal species of reptiles, or ones that don't spend much of their time on the ground.
-Some concerns with shavings, pellets and bark chips are the lack of absorbency and odor control, and that shavings can hurt the feet of... some reptiles or even cause splinters.
+Some concerns with shavings, pellets, and bark chips are the lack of absorbency, odor control, fleas/mites in the shavings, and that shavings can hurt the feet of some reptiles or even cause splinters.

 Some companies dye their shavings different colors or infuse them with chlorophyll.
 Besides staining the reptile the color of the bedding, these don't do much for odor control or absorbency.